MarceloDVLP/TikTokChallenge/README.md

 I used a UICollectionView to build the UI, using a modern aproach with UICollectionViewDiffableDataSource and NSDiffableDataSourceSnapshot to manage our CollectionView's data and updates!
 That's very powerful and save us from many lines of code.

 Also, I used a UICollectionViewCompositionalLayout, a modern aproach to build the CollectionView layout!

-We create a class (ImageCache.swift) to manage and cache the images data in memory, creating an amazing smooth experience while the users scrolls our collection : )

 ## App Entry Point